Making decisions and your mental capacity

-The person could lack capacity because of dementia, a brain injury, a learning disability or mental health needs.
-An IMCA can be involved if a person has been abused or neglected, or is accused of abusing someone else.
+You may lack capacity because of dementia, a brain injury, a learning disability or mental health needs.
+An IMCA can be involved if you’ve been abused or neglected or is accused of abusing someone else.

-- meets with the person and others involved in their care so they can speak up about their wishes, feelings, beliefs and values
+- meets you and others involved in your care so you can speak up about your wishes, feelings, beliefs and values

 - submits a report to the decision maker highlighting all of the things that are important about the decision

-- can challenge the decision maker on behalf of the person who can not make their own decisions if needed.
+- can challenge the decision maker on your behalf if needed.